alfachrancaesar/InstagramScraperApp/README.md

  ![alt text](https://github.com/alfachrancaesar/InstagramScraperApp/blob/master/System%20Architecture.png)

   For the architecture for this assignment, we used the the IgramScraper to scrap the data from Instagram.
 Then, we combined the scraper with _Flask Rest API_ to deploy the data in JSON file and hosted it in web service.
-After that, we used _Restrofit_ for Android Client to pass the data into the Android App.
+After that, we used _Retrofit_ for Android Client to pass the data into the Android App.